MicrosoftDocs/azure-docs/articles/hdinsight/hadoop/apache-hadoop-on-premises-to-azure-migration.md

  For more information, see the article [Connect HDInsight to your on-premises network](https://docs.microsoft.com/azure/hdinsight/connect-on-premises-network)

-### Use Enterprise Security Package (Domain-joined HDInsight clusters) to secure and govern the cluster
+### Use the Enterprise Security Package to secure and govern the cluster

 The Enterprise Security Package (ESP) supports Active Directory-based authentication, multiuser support, and role-based access control.
 With the ESP option chosen, HDInsight cluster is joined to the Active Directory domain and the enterprise admin can configure role-based access control (RBAC) for Hive security by using Apache Ranger.
 The admin can also audit the data access by employees and any changes done to access control policies.